Charles Stokes (collector): Biography

 According to the 1851 England Census, Stokes was born in the City of London, Middlesex around 1784.
 A baptism was recorded at St Andrew's in Holborn, City of London on 9 June 1783 for Charles Stokes, son of John Stokes and Agnes Partridge Stokes of Shoe Lane (off Fleet Street) in the City of London).
 Upon his death in December 1853, Stokes was widely reported to be in his 70th year (typically meaning aged 69).
 Stokes was also listed as age 69 when his death was recorded.
 He seems never to have married.

 He is recorded as being a partner in the stockbroking firm of Hodges & Stokes, Threadneedle Street.
 Between 1835 and 1851, he is recorded as living in Gray's Inn Road, at Verulam Buildings, a housing development which had been designed for the professional classes.
 His clients included naturalist Charles Darwin, art critic and polymath John Ruskin, and artist J. M. W. Turner.

 Although his scientific interests ranged widely, his principal ones were geology, malacology (in particular, corals and trilobites), and palaeobotany.
 In 1808, he was elected Fellow of the Linnean Society; in 1811, both Fellow of the Royal Geographical Society and Fellow of the Society of Antiquaries; and in 1821, Fellow of the Royal Society.
 Digitisation of 19th century records is incomplete; however, it is known that in 1816 and 1817 he was a secretary of the Geological Society, in 1821 a member of its Council, and at some later date its vice-president.
 He was also a Member of the Royal Asiatic Society, and a Fellow of the Royal Astronomical Society.
 In 1838, he was one of the group of eminent scientists who presented a successful petition to Parliament recommending the purchase of two important collections of fossils for the British Museum.

 He collected watercolours and old master prints, but the core of his art collection was Turner.
-In 1853, Anna Matilda Whistler wrote that he had showed her an "extraordinary treat of Turners[sic] paintings", not equalled elsewhere, "from the artists[sic] first efforts at 16 years, to his meridian" (a metaphor for his highest mastery).
+In 1853, Anna Matilda Whistler wrote that he had shown her an "extraordinary treat of Turners[sic] paintings", not equalled elsewhere, "from the artists[sic] first efforts at 16 years, to his meridian" (a metaphor for his highest mastery).